 Tada-Kun is now airing and can be seen on Crunchyroll, if interested.

 I’ve been watching a few cheesy Japanese romance dramas (my guilty pleasure) and I noticed something bewildering: when a young Japanese couple begin to date officially as a couple, they start to address each other by first name instead of last name, the dynamic of their relationship completely changes.
 In one particular drama, the boyfriend told his new girlfriend that she should call him by his first name, “Kotaro,” instead of his last name, “Taniguchi-san.”
 She blushed and said she wasn’t ready to take their relationship that far.

 Watching these dramas also reminded me of the Japanese advertisement that made headlines a few years back.
 In this ad, a Japanese mom/housewife is shaken to the core when her husband calls her by her first name.
 Most men call their Japanese wives “okaasan” (mother) and never by their first name.

 This weird take on Japanese names and intimacy made me reflect on my own situations with Japanese people and our relationships.

 Takada-san and I sat next to each other at the office.
 She was my boss.
 Despite discussing our hopes and dreams to each other, going out drinking at old Shanghai bars, working late nights at the office, and even having her attend my wedding last year, I still call her Takada-san.

-Her first name is Yuko, but I have yet to call her that–and probably never will.
-If I called Takada-san by her first name (Yuko), it would completely change the dynamic of our relationship.
-I knew we were close friends, but if I called her by first name alone would she think I was being rude and uncouth?
+Her first name is Yuko, but I have yet to call her that and probably never will.
+If I called Takada-san by her first name it would completely change the dynamic of our relationship.
+If I crossed the line and called her by first name alone, would she think I was being rude and uncouth?
 Would I be disrespecting her as a former employer, and as an elder to myself?

 So I play it safe and call her Takada-san.
 Even with my host-moms in Nagano and Niigata, I don’t risk it.
 I still address them as last name + san.